EmpowerOperations/volition/readme.md

 ![architecture overview](docs/architecture-overview.jpg)

-The Volition API is rooted in the `optimizer.grpc` document that is used to generate Python, C#, and Java code for use in the Python, .net, and jvm runtime environments respectively.
+The Volition API is rooted in the `optimizer.grpc` document that is used to generate Python, C#, Java and cross-platform C++ code for use in the Python, .net, jvm, and llvm/mscrt runtime environments respectively.
 This means that to build a component against this API from source, the following steps must be performed:

-> Python support is planned, but not yet supported.
+> Python and C++ support is planned, but not yet built.

-1. use `optimizer.grpc` to generate the appropriate language code (C# for .net, java for jvm)
+1. use `optimizer.grpc` to generate the appropriate language code (C# for .net, java for jvm, etc)
-2. download and assemble the runtime dependencies of that generate code (namely, `protobuf.dll/.jar`, `grpc.dll/.jar`)
+2. download and assemble the runtime dependencies of that generate code (namely, `protobuf.dll/.jar`, `grpc.dll/.jar`, etc)
 3. compile the generated code to an output binary (`EmpowerOps.Volition.Api.dll` or `volition-api.jar`)
 4. add that output binary to be a dependency of the plugin you wish to build
 5. compile your simulator client to a runnable form (eg `csharp-client-reference` to `EmpowerOps.Volition.RefClient.exe` in `csharp-client-reference\bin\Debug`)